Are you pregnant and wondering how to prepare?

 - If you’re having multiples, get ready for an early delivery.
 The majority of twins arrive up to a month early.

 - Consider removing your wedding ring if you wear one.
-Your fingers may be super swollen at times so it can be uncomfortable.
+Sometimes, your fingers may be super swollen, so it can be uncomfortable.

 - Make sure to keep counting your baby’s movements.
 You’ll want to feel a minimum of 10 movements every two hours or so.

 - Have fun at your baby shower, and remember to get some help carrying all those gifts to your car at the end of the party.

 - Up your fiber intake to try to ward off hemorrhoids and the constipation that iron in your prenatal vitamins can cause.

 - Brush up on how to tell if you’re in premature labor.
 Signs can include contractions, lower backache, pressure in your pelvic area, a feeling of menstrual cramps, and diarrhea.

 - Begin making a list of workplace duties someone will have to do for you while you’re on maternity leave.